-If you take a look at the apps installed on your mobile right now there might be at least a dozen apps that you use only once in while.
+If you take a look at the apps installed on your mobile right now there might be at least a dozen apps that you use only once in a while.
 But those rarely used apps serve a genuine purpose.
 Be it booking a movie ticket or hotel room or a train ticket, pay utility bills, find a dentist in a specific locality or find the best Sushi bar in the city you are visiting.
 But the reality is you wouldn’t need a native app for these functions.
-The majority of the activities performed by these apps are done when we have an active internet connection.
+The majority of the activities performed by these apps are done when the phone has an active internet connection.

 The irony is that most of these apps have a fully responsive website counterpart performing the same functions.
 So why waste your precious disk space and your internet data on your smartphone by installing the native app?
 The average size of apps that we install from app stores would range from 30-200MB.
 Moreover, these app needs to updated every week!

-One of the fundamental reasons we prefer apps over responsive web pages is that we find apps better reachable with their omnipresence in the smartphone thru their vibrant and well-thought-out icons on the home screen.
-What if a website can do that and much more, like push notification and off-line support?
+One of the fundamental reasons we prefer apps over responsive web pages is that we find apps better reachable with their omnipresence in the smart phone thru their vibrant and well-thought-out icons on the home screen.
+What if a website can do that and much more, like push notification and offline support?
 This is what Progressive Web Apps (PWA) are trying to accomplish.

 What are Progressive Web Apps?

-PWA are run in a secure container accessible to anyone on the web using their mobile Chrome browser.
+Progressive Web Apps are run in a secure container accessible to anyone on the web using their mobile Chrome browser.
 As they are accessed and installed using an URL from the mobile Chrome browser they do not require the painful process of installing the app thru the Play Store.
 They will be progressively enhanced and introduce simple, yet powerful new concepts, such as: